top of page

 Emu Valley Rhododendron Gardens.

-An amazing 11-hectare private garden located in Burnie, it has more than 24,000 varieties of rhododendrons and other flowering plants from around the world.
+The Emu Valley Rhododendron Gardens is an impressive 11-hectare private garden situated in Burnie.
+It boasts over 24,000 varieties of rhododendrons and other exotic flowering plants from around the world.
+You may even spot a platypus in the lake.

 Boat Harbour Beach, Tasmania.

-An absolutely stunning and unspoilt beach on the north coast of Tasmania.
-The small village is perched on the rolling green hills overlooking the crescent-shaped white sandy beach.
+Boat Harbour Beach is an absolutely stunning and unspoilt beach on the north coast of Tasmania.
+The small village is situated on the rolling green hills, overlooking a crescent-shaped, white sandy beach.

 Rocky Cape National Park, Tasmania.